TwitchTube/DiscordBot/README.md

 # TwitchTube - DiscordBot
-This is a bot that tells you if: somebody goes live on twtich/youtube or if somebody posted a video on youtube
+This is a bot that tells you if: somebody goes live on Twitch/YouTube or if somebody posted a video on YouTube